whyhow-ai/rule-based-retrieval/docs/milvus.md

 ## ClientMilvus

-The central object is a `ClientMilvus`.
+The central object is `ClientMilvus`.
 It manages all necessary resources and provides a simple interface for all the RAG related tasks.

 First of all, to instantiate it one needs to provide the following